-Research the museums and major places of interest to determine which are important to visit, and which you can skip.
+Research the museums and places of major interest to determine which are really important to visit, and which you can skip.
 You cannot see them all.

 Learn about the architecture, the antiquities, and the festivals that draw visitors from throughout the world to share the European experience.

-No matter how many times you travel abroad, you learn more ways to save money, reduce hassle, and make better use of your time.
+No matter how many times you travel abroad, you learn new ways to save money, reduce hassle, and make better use of your time.

 Your ultimate goal for planning a trip to Europe is to make sure you have the best possible time at your destination.